resistzzz/Prompt4NR/README.md

 - Continuous-Relevance, Continuous-Emotion, Continuous-Action, Continuous-Utility
 - Hybrid-Relevance, Hybrid-Emotion, Hybrid-Action, Hybrid-Utility

-In our extensions we only focus on the Discrete-Action template type.
+In our extensions we only focus on the Discrete-Action prompt template type.

-The experiments are based on the <a href="https://recsys.eb.dk/dataset/">EBNeRD dataset</a> of the <a href="https://www.recsyschallenge.com/2024/">RecSys Challenge 2024</a>.
+The experiments are based on the <a href="https://recsys.eb.dk/dataset/" target="_blank" rel="noopener noreferrer">EBNeRD dataset</a> of the <a href="https://www.recsyschallenge.com/2024/" target="_blank" rel="noopener noreferrer">RecSys Challenge 2024</a>.

-For our paper, we have preprocessed the original dataset to a large (~150k) and a small (~12k) subset and stored it as binary files via <a href="https://docs.python.org/3/library/pickle.html">"pickle"</a>.
+For our paper, we have preprocessed the original dataset to a large (~150k) and a small (~12k) subset and stored it as binary files via <a href="https://docs.python.org/3/library/pickle.html" target="_blank" rel="noopener noreferrer">"pickle"</a>.
 Even though we use ".txt" as the file extension, they are still binary files stored by pickle, you can use pickle package to directly load them, which include:

 - train.txt: training set
 - val.txt: validation set